azoomzi/CTFwriteups/CTF2_CyberPsychosis.md

 **3. Looking through functions inside the "diamorphie.ko"**

 In Step 2, I discovered that the file was a non-stripped ELF file.
-So I will list allthe functions inside.
+So I will list all the functions inside.

 <img width="718" height="275" alt="image" src="https://github.com/user-attachments/assets/d6765b40-0008-44b8-9707-e59e7cf230ec" />